 It is crucial for nonprofit boards to recruit members that come from various backgrounds and reflect the diversity of the community they represent.
 To evaluate the diversity of your board, consider conducting a board inventory (see template) before starting the recruitment process.
 It will help you pinpoint exactly who is needed.
 Once you have a solid idea of your ideal candidate’s experience and background, find the best fit by sharing a job description (see template) widely with board members, stakeholders and friends of the organization.
 Just like dating – your friends are the best sources of potential matches.
 The larger the pool of prospects, the more likely you will find the ideal candidate.
 The more specific you are (e.g., we need a mid-career doctor with a history of serving diverse patients), the more likely you are to get specific referrals.

-During COVID, many boards reduced their recruitment efforts, so now is the perfect time as assess where you are and start the new year with goals for adding board members – based on your needs and upcoming strategies.
+During COVID, many boards reduced their recruitment efforts, so now is the perfect time to assess where you are and start the new year with goals for adding board members – based on your needs and upcoming strategies.

 Training & Development